bitfocus/companion-module-panasonic-ptz/HELP.md

 * Auto Iris Mode

 ## Feedbacks
-A list of all the available Feedbacks in this module, sorted into the following categories.
+A list of all the available Feedbacks in this module sorted into the following categories.

 **System**
 * Power ON/OFF